Has the air conditioner in your automobile recently let you down?

 The receiver/dryer is in charge of removing moisture from the refrigerant now that it’s in a liquid state.
 It does this by filtering it through desiccants, a moisture-absorbing substance.

-The reason moisture needs to be removed from the refrigerant is to keep it from freezing, which can clog the expansion valve.
+The reason moisture needs to be removed from the refrigerant is to keep it from freezing, which can impede the expansion valve.
 Water has a freezing point of -32 degrees.
 Refrigerant, on the other hand, has a freezing point of as low as -200 degrees.

 Expansion Valve/Orifice Tube